techidaily/site-games-able/source/_posts/exploring-ps5-slim-crucial-upgrades-exposed.md

  Since the PlayStation 5 launched in 2019, you have had two options.
 The physical edition, which is a bit pricier but holds a disc tray as past consoles have, or the digital edition, which is cheaper but doesn't feature a disc tray.

- Now, as announced on[the PlayStation Blog](https://blog.playstation.com/2023/10/10/new-look-for-ps5-console-this-holiday-season/?sf269561474=1) , there's going to be a new model for both versions; which is smaller and more compact with an optional disc-drive add-on.
-Launching in November 2023 in the US, you can expect to purchase this from select retail stores (to be announced closer to the date) as well as from[direct.playstation.com](http://direct.playstation.com) .
+ Now, as announced on [the PlayStation Blog](https://blog.playstation.com/2023/10/10/new-look-for-ps5-console-this-holiday-season/?sf269561474=1) , there's going to be a new model for both versions; which is smaller and more compact with an optional disc-drive add-on.
+Launching in November 2023 in the US, you can expect to purchase this from select retail stores (to be announced closer to the date) as well as from [direct.playstation.com](http://direct.playstation.com) .

  If you're not in the US, you'll have to wait a little longer to get your hands on one of these new, slimmer PS5s.
 Sony has announced that it will be rolling out the new PS5 model to other countries in "the following months", but the wording is deliberately vague.